wp-plugins/nextgen-facebook/readme.txt

 	* Added a 'Object Cache Expiry' option to the multisite Network admin settings page.
 	* Increased the default object cache expiry value from 3600 to 7200 seconds.

-= Version 7.3.2 =

-* Bugfixes
-	* *None*
-* Enhancements
-	* Changed the default Open Graph 'Image Dimensions' from 1200x1200 cropped to 800x800 cropped.
-	* Disabled the Default Image URL option when a Default Image ID has been specified.
-	* Moved the sharing related option_type filter from lib/options.php to lib/sharing.php.
-	* Added a 'Widget Preset' option on the Preset Options tab.
-	* Updated a few help messages in lib/messages.php.

-= Version 7.3.1 =

-* Bugfixes
-	* *None*
-* Enhancements
-	* **Added the Reddit social sharing button** (interactive button type).
-	* Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when **multisite** blogs are created and/or activated.
-	* Added a notice error message if/when the WordPress `wp_remote_get()` function (used when checking for updates) returns an error (Pro version).
-	* Changed the update filter hook priorities from 10 to 100 in order to avoid 3rd party filters from modifying the update information (Pro version).
-	* Changed the default Open Graph Image Dimensions from 1200x630 cropped to 1200x1200 cropped.
-	* Changed the update check schedule from every 12 hours to every 24 hours.
-	* Changed the `NgfbOptions::get_defaults()` method to filter the default options only once.
-	* Moved the default social website options into each website class (with a hook into the 'ngfb_get_defaults' filter).
-	* **Removed the URL Rewrite feature and settings tab** (see the CDN Linker plugin at https://github.com/wmark/CDN-Linker for one of many alternative URL rewriters).

 == Upgrade Notice ==

 = 7.4.5 =